AkBKukU/ploa/README.md

 ploa
 ====

 Simple embedable blog software written in php.

-This is not usable yet as there in no code(obviously) but it is still in the conceptual stage.
+This is the begining of ploa the blog software written to be small and easy to use.
+In it's current state it is "technically" usable but is not ready.